Uttara Finance and Investments Limited: History

 Uttara Finance and Investments Limited was established on 7 May 1995.

 On 31 August and 7 September 1977, Uttara Finance and Investments Limited listed on the Chittagong Stock Exchange and Dhaka Stock Exchange respectively.

 In May 2005, Uttara Finance and Investments Limited announced a 15 per cent cash dividend and a 10 per cent stock dividend for the 2004 financial year.
 The next year it provided a 25 per cent cash dividend.

 On 14 July 2011, Uttara Finance and Investments Limited opened a branch in Bogra.

 Uttara Finance and Investments Limited announced a 10 per cent stock dividend and 20 per cent cash dividend for the 2012 fiscal year.

 In 2018, Uttara Finance and Investments Limited purchased 9.41 per cent shares of Beka Garments and Textiles which nearly collapsed by 2023.
 The Bangladesh Export Processing Zones Authority found production closed and called for the auction of the factory due to non-payment of rent.
-The Business Standard could not reach it's chairman Micky Diaz who had raised 600 million BDT by selling shares of the company.
+The Business Standard could not reach its chairman Micky Diaz who had raised 600 million BDT by selling shares of the company.

 Bangladesh Bank began an investigation into Uttara Finance and Investments Limited in 2020.
 In 2021, Dhaka Tribune reported Uttara Finance and Investments Limited was providing depositors money as loans to companies owned by directors of Uttara Finance and Investments Limited.